Grades will be based on written tests and student portfolio. For additional information about the portfolio, refer to the “Portfolio” handout.

 The following list of classroom policies, procedures and behavior standards will help guarantee your success in my class.
 These procedures should be exhibited willingly each day.

-Sign in upon return, give me the hall pass and receive your phone
+- Sign in upon return, and receive your phone

 I may limit students’ access to the Internet if I think it is necessary.